jpeschkeSys11/openstack_workshop/01_preflight/README.md

 ### Authentication

 We assume that you got username/ password from your OpenStack provider.
-With these informations you are able to get a prepared control file from the OpenStack Dashboard (Horizon).
+With these informations you are able to get all informations you need to authenticate against the OpenStack API.

-A sample openrc file is stored in this repository, you can replace that file with the one you downloaded from Horizon vi "Compute" --> "Access and Security" --> "API Access" --> "Download OpenStack RC File v3".
+Navigate to "Compute" --> "Access and Security" --> "API Credentials" and press "View Credentials".
+From that view copy the given "Project ID".

 ### Working environment